AbhishekVarghese/Markov-Decision-Problem-Simulation/README.md

 pip install SimpleGUICS2Pygame
 ```

-_Note : This library requires any text based input in a text box to be followed by a return to register as an input._
+_Note : This library requires that **any text based input in a text box to be followed by pressing the return key to register it as an input**._

 ## Environment - Robot in a 2D Grid